CleverRaven/Cataclysm-DDA/doc/GIT_FORK_SETUP.md

 This guide is intended for beginner and intermediate git users on how to set up git locally to make submitting or testing pull requests easily with less clutter and minimizing issues (like having an outdated local copy).
-It may also have a tip or to for advanced suers.
+It may also have a tip or two for advanced suers.

 ## Installing the requirments